anduschain/go-anduschain/README.md

     make all

-### A Full node on the Ethereum test network
+## A Full node on the Anduschain test network

-Transitioning towards developers, if you'd like to play around with creating Anduschain contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
-In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.
+You need to get DAON coin for mining in Anduschain network.
+We're getting ready to deliver the test coin.
+You can join whenever you want.

 ```
 $ geth --testnet console